HAWKWATCHER’S HELPER

 An adult Broad-winged Hawk soaring.
 (September)

-An adult Broad-winged Hawk.
-Note the translucent wing panels, with light visible throughout the primaries.
+Another adult Broad-winged Hawk soaring.
+Note the translucent wing panels, with light visible throughout both the primaries and secondaries.
 (September)

 An adult Broad-winged Hawk soaring.
 (September)

 A backlit adult Broad-winged Hawk.
-Note the wing panels, translucence extending throughout the primaries.
+Note the wing panels, translucence extending throughout the primaries and secondaries.
 (September)

 An adult Broad-winged Hawk showing primary and secondary flight feathers neatly trimmed in black.
 (September)